netgen-layouts/layouts-docs/tips_tricks/override_grid_column_template.rst

 only one of those variants without the need for overriding the entire grid template.

-Basically, it uses a feature from the view layer which makes it possible to inject custom parameters to Twig templates straight from the match configuration rule.
+Basically, it uses a feature from :doc:`the view layer </reference/view_layer>` which makes it possible to inject custom parameters to Twig templates straight from the match configuration rule.
 By default, if no parameter is provided that specifies the template to use, Grid block uses built in templates for each of the column variants.

 As an example, the following configuration would override the template for 4 column variant of a Grid block: